BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-02-TwitterTutorial.markdown

 **Step 1:** Set up class

-> Make sure the class is set up like the previous class in HelloWorkd.
+> Make sure the class is set up like the previous class in HelloWorld.

 {% highlight java  %}